 Le Creuset is expensive because you only have to buy it once.
 Sure, this cookware has big names attached to it, Elizabeth David and Marilyn Monroe, for example.
 And these may have put the price up a bit.

 But it is the fact that people are still using Le Creuset cookware from before they were born that is the real reason why this cookware is so expensive.
 Simply, Le Creuset cookware is so expensive because it is well worth the money.

 We hope this look at Le Creuset cookware has been helpful.
-To find out more about Le Creuset cookware and other cookware, please explore Chef’s Pick further.
+To find out more about Le Creuset cookware and which Le Creuset cookware to buy first, please explore Chef’s Pick further.